EsotericSquishyy/ergo/src/main.typ

   if argc < 2 {
     panic("Must pass in at least two positional arguments") } else if argc > 3 {
-    panic("Muss pass in at most 3 positional arguments") }
+    panic("Must pass in at most 3 positional arguments") }

   let name = if argc == 3 {argv.at(0)} else {name}